Nonlinear Isocapacitary Concepts of Mass in 3-Manifolds with Nonnegative Scalar Curvature: Introduction

-The main object of interest in the present paper is the following nonlinear potential theoretic version of the Huisken's Isoperimetric mass \cref{eq:isoperimetric_mass_intro}, that we call the {\em $p$-Isocapacitary mass}.
+The main object of interest in the present paper is the following nonlinear potential theoretic version of Huisken's isoperimetric mass~\eqref{eq:isoperimetric_mass_intro}, that we call the {\em $p$-isocapacitary mass}.
+It involves the classical notion of $p$-capacity of a compact set $K \subset M$, that, in dimension $3$ and for $1 < p <3$, is given by

-\begin{definition}[$p$-Isocapacitary mass] Let $(M,g)$ be a noncompact $3$-dimensional Riemannian manifold, and let $1<p<3$.
-Given a closed bounded subset $\Omega\subset M$ containing $\partial M$ with $\CS^{1}$-boundary the quasi-local $p$-Isocapacitary mass of $\Omega$ is defined as
+When the boundary of $K$ is regular enough, such infimum is realized by the $p$-capacitary potential of $K$, i.e., the unique $p$-harmonic function $u_p$, equal to $1$ on $\partial K$ and vanishing at infinity. \begin{Definition}[$p$-isocapacitary mass] Let $(M,g)$ be a Riemannian $3$-manifold with compact boundary, and let $1<p<3$.
+Given a closed bounded subset $\Omega\subset M$ containing $\partial M$ with $\CS^{1}$-boundary the quasi-local $p$-isocapacitary mass of $\Omega$ is defined as

-The $p$-Isocapacitary mass $\ma^{\tp}_{\iso}$ of $(M,g)$ is defined as where the supremum is taken among all exhaustion $\set{\Omega_j}_{j\in \N}$. \end{definition} The special and particularly relevant case of the $2$-isocapacitary mass has been recently introduced and studied by Jauregui \cite{jauregui_admmasscapacityvolumedeficit_2020}.
+The $p$-isocapacitary mass $\ma^{\tp}_{\iso}$ of $(M,g)$ is defined as where the supremum is taken among all exhaustions $\set{\Omega_j}_{j\in \N}$. \end{Definition} As for the isoperimetric mass, the $p$-isocapacitary mass might be any number in $[-\infty,+\infty]$.
+The special and particularly relevant case of the $2$-isocapacitary mass has been recently introduced and studied by Jauregui~\cite{jauregui_admmasscapacityvolumedeficit_2020}.

-A first natural and fundamental question about the newly introduced quantities, i.e., the $p$-Isocapacitary masses, is whether they are nonnegative, on the class of $3$-manifolds with nonnegative scalar curvature, where a solution to \cref{eq:pb-intro} exists for any bounded $\Omega$ with regular boundary.
-The latter mentioned property will be referred to as the strong $p$-nonparabolicity of the manifold $(M,g)$, a terminology that interpolates between the notion of strong nonparabolicity introduced by Ni \cite{ni_meanvaluetheoremsmanifolds_2007} and the notion of strong $1$-nonparabolicity, which was employed in \cite{benatti_isoperimetricriemannianpenroseinequality_2022}.
+A first natural and fundamental question about these newly introduced quantities is whether they are nonnegative, on the class of $3$-manifolds with nonnegative scalar curvature, where a~solution to~\eqref{eq:pb-intro} exists for any bounded $\Omega$ with regular boundary.
+The latter mentioned property will be referred to as the \textit{strong $p$-nonparabolicity} of the manifold $(M,g)$, a terminology that interpolates between the notion of strong nonparabolicity introduced by Ni~\cite{ni_meanvaluetheoremsmanifolds_2007} and the notion of strong $1$-nonparabolicity, which was employed in~\cite{benatti_isoperimetricriemannianpenroseinequality_2022} and recalled above.

-Our first main result is a nonlinear potential-theoretic version of the Riemannian Penrose Inequality, that, although not sharp, implies the Positive Mass Theorem for the $p$-Isocapacitary mass, with its associated rigidity statement.
-We prove its validity under the following asymptotic integral gradient estimate:
+Our first main result is a nonlinear potential-theoretic version of the Riemannian Penrose inequality, that, although not sharp, implies the positive mass theorem for the $p$-isocapacitary mass, with its associated rigidity statement.
+We prove its validity under the following asymptotic integral gradient estimate: \bgroup\leqnmode